pereirarodrigo/eportfolio/pages/subjects/machine_learning.md

             <font size="2">Figure 38: The architecture used for the neural network.
 It represents a convolutional neural network (CNN), which is a type of neural network inspired by the human visual cortex</font></center><br><br>

             Overall, the final assignment culminates in the use of essentially everything we've learned throughout the module, providing a major application that's solely dependent on the student's ability to leverage all of the units' content.
-Given a presentation was also required for this task, it also enabled us to build confidence and improve our knowledge-sharing methods, which is essential not only for roles in academia but in industry as well.
+Given a presentation was also required for this task, it allowed me to improve my confidence and knowledge-sharing methods, which is essential not only for roles in academia but in industry as well.</p>

         <h2 id="reflective-piece2"><br>Final Reflective Piece</h2>
-            <p></p>
+            <p>The module was essential in allowing me to refine my own understanding of not only machine learning, but deep learning as well, offering several impactful and elaborate tasks and assignments.
+Additionally, the importance of EDA and understanding the data that's being used was emphasised, which is often not treated seriously enough in both academic and professional environments.<br><br>

+            Working as a team was also something that the module placed an importance on, as evidenced by the group assignment.
+Academic debates were also present throughout the collaborative forums, highlighting the need for critical yet respectful interactions about topics of importance in science.
+Furthermore, such interactions were instrumental in improving my soft skills like communication, leadership and time management skills, which I've been able to successfully integrate into my professional endeavours.<br><br>

+            Overall, the "Machine Learning" module was a multifaceted one where focus was placed on theoretical and practical applications, while also highlighting the need for effective and cooperative relationships with others.
+Not only did it allow me to practice my understanding of various topics I've already had contact with, but also enabled me to improve the way I communicate with others and even lead them, paving the way for my own continued growth in an accelerated manner.</p>
     </div>
   </div>
 </div>